oracle-livelabs/common/labs/remote-desktop/using-novnc-remote-desktop.md

 - Provisioned VM Instance configured with noVNC

 ## Task 1: Enable Full-screen Display
-For seamless desktop integration and to make the best use of your display, perform the following tasks to render your remote desktop session in fullscreen mode.
+To effortlessly merge your desktop environments and maximize your display's potential, follow these steps to bring your remote desktop session in fullscreen mode.

 1. Click on the small gray tab on the middle-left side of your screen to open the control bar.